6d61726b760a/markv.id.au/curriculum_vitae.md

 ## Personal Summary

-I am a development operations engineer for CoreLogic, the largest provider of property information, analytics and property-related risk management services in Australia and New Zealand.
+I am an infrastructure architect for CoreLogic, the largest provider of property information, analytics and property-related risk management services in Australia and New Zealand.

-I'm passionate about automation, and enjoy implementing cloud technologies to solve business problems.
+I'm passionate about transformational change and automation, and I enjoy implementing cloud technologies to solve business problems.

 ## Employment Summary